mthoren-adi/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

   -  :math:`V_{in}(p-p)` is the full-scale input signal and
   -  :math:`\sigma` is the standard deviation of the output codes in units of voltage.

 As an example of an ADC that is limited by quantization noise, consider an AD672A, sampled at 10 MSPS and an AD871, sampled at 5MSPS.
 Both of these are fairly quiet converters, as far as 12-bit converters go.
+Figure :ref:`codehits` shows the zero-input histogram of these devices.
 The fact that the vast majority of output codes fall into a single bin indicates that quantization noise is greater than (or on par with) the thermal noise.

 .. figure:: code_hits.png

    AD672A, sampled at 10 MSPS. and AD871, sampled at 5MSPS.
+   :label:`codehits`

-In contrast, the figure below shows the grounded-input histogram of a 16-bit ADC.
+In contrast, Figure :ref:`16bithist` below shows the grounded-input histogram of a 16-bit ADC.
 Nearly 20 codes are represented, and the standard deviation is about 2.5 codes.

 .. figure:: code_from_midscale.png

-   **Figure 9.
-LTC2205 zero-input histogram**
+   LTC2205 zero-input histogram
+   :label:`16bithist`

 Very high resolution converters, such as the AD7124-8 that will be used as an example shortly, rarely fall into the first category - thermal noise dominates in all of the gain / bandwidth settings, and a shorted input will always produce a fairly Gaussian distribution of output codes.